johnp/trapi/README.md

 ## API

-The API is not yet specified and for now is just a POST with a request body parsable by github.com/miekg/dns:NewRR.
+The API is not stable yet and for now is just a POST with keys `origin` (required), `rr` (required) and `ttl`, where `rr` can be specified multiple times and must be a resource record string parsable by `github.com/miekg/dns:NewRR`.
+If `ttl` is not specified the `ttl` of the resource record is taken instead.

 ## Syntax